 The County Department of Health and Human Services (HHSA) breaks down health statistics by region (Figure 5-1, Regional & Community Data).
 A myriad of health statistics will be detailed and discussed in this chapter.
 For the purposes of the Network Assessment, weight will be given to those health issues more closely associated with air pollution: asthma, heart disease, and chronic obstructive pulmonary disease (COPD).
-Other maladies like cancer, neurological, and low birth weight issues, are omitted from this section due to weaker scientific information correlating these maladies to air pollution.
+Other maladies like cancer, neurological, and low birth weight issues, are not included in this section.
 In Table 5-1, we find the average of reported rates over a span of 7 years (2016 to 2022).